MalcolmStran/discord-music-bot/README.md

 - Ensure FFmpeg is installed and in PATH
 - Check if the bot has voice permissions
 - Verify you're in a voice channel
+- Confirm a JavaScript runtime (Node.js, Deno, Bun, etc.) is installed and accessible
+- If you see "yt-dlp now requires a JavaScript runtime", install Node.js or set `JS_RUNTIME_PATH`

 **Voice connection issues (Error 4006):**
 - Use `!reconnect` command to manually reconnect